GSA/digitalgov.gov/content/posts/2014-08-20-the-api-briefing-back-to-school-u-s-department-of-education-apis.md

   - Wednesday API Briefing
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/08/250-x-188-Book-PashaIgnatov-iStock-Thinkstock-471406633.jpg" alt="250 x 188 Book PashaIgnatov iStock Thinkstock 471406633" %}As the new school season approaches, it is a good time to see what federal datasets are available for educational app developers.
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/08/250-x-188-Book-PashaIgnatov-iStock-Thinkstock-471406633.jpg" alt="250 x 188 Book PashaIgnatov iStock Thinkstock 471406633" %}As the new school season approaches, it is a good time to see what federal datasets are available for educational app developers.
 Visit the [developers’ page at ED.gov](http://www.ed.gov/developers) to find 36 educational datasets for educational levels.
 The datasets can be accessed in CSV, JSON, XML, and API formats.
 What is especially helpful is a PDF document that explains the data and the methodology behind the data collection.
 This is useful information for app developers when they combine datasets.

 The Department of Education supports app developers through the [Education Data Initiative](http://www.ed.gov/edblogs/technology/education-data-initiative/).
 The Department of Education held the first [Educational Datapooloza in 2012](http://www.ed.gov/edblogs/technology/datapalooza/), which produced such educational technology innovations as the [MyData Initiative](http://www.ed.gov/edblogs/technology/mydata/).
 In January 2014, the second Educational Datapooloza was held.
 You can view videos from both events at [EdBlogs](http://www.ed.gov/edblogs/technology/datapalooza/).